Christmas in Iceland

 Visit The Christmas Village

 Iceland has its very own Christmas Village.
 You can visit it in Hafnarfjörður, which is an eighteen-minute drive south of Reykjavik.
 The village sits in Thorsplan Square and is a darling Christmas Market where you can enjoy shopping and live entertainment.
 You will be surrounded by a village of Christmas Houses that will sell you delicious food and hot drinks.
+You will only need to rent a car for a quick trip; a small car or a family car will be an ideal choice.

 Latest Blog Posts